OctopusDeploy/blog/blog/2023-11/2024-1-deprecated-features/index.md

 ---
 title: Deprecations coming in 2024
-description: Octopus will use the first release of 2024 to do some spring cleaning and deprecate outdated features.
+description: Octopus will do some spring cleaning in 2024 and drop support for outdated features.
 Learn which ones and why.
 author: robert.erez@octopus.com
 visibility: public
 published: 2023-12-04-1400